-In order to design our approach, we use the publicly available vulnerability knowledge base as disclosed by Ponta et al.~\cite{ponta_manually-curated_2019} extended with additional records that were collected at SAP Security Research after the publication of~\cite{ponta_manually-curated_2019}\footnote{These data are still not published at the time of writing, but there are plans for SAP to add them to project ``KB'' during the first half of 2021}.
-Our data set consists of \nvulnerabilitiesindata vulnerabilities with vulnerability identifiers (refferred to as CVEs), vulnerability descriptions, and a total of \nknownfixcommitsindata known fix commit IDs.
-The replicability of experiments and results in this study is granted by the public availability of the referred data set, which was manually curated by security researchers at SAP and contains vulnerability statements for \nvulnerabilitiesstart vulnerabilities.
+In order to evaluate our approach, we use the publicly available vulnerability knowledge base disclosed by Ponta et al.~\cite{ponta_manually-curated_2019}, extended with additional records that were collected at SAP Security Research after the publication of~\cite{ponta_manually-curated_2019}\footnote{These data are still not published at the time of writing, but there are plans for SAP to add them to project ``KB'' in 2021}.
+Our dataset consists of \nvulnerabilitiesindata vulnerabilities with vulnerability identifiers (referred to as CVEs), vulnerability descriptions, and a total of \nknownfixcommitsindata known fix commit identifiers.
+While only part of this dataset is currently public, our study can be partially replicated using the dataset by Ponta et al~\cite{ponta_manually-curated_2019}, as we show in \Cref{dataset_discussion}.

-We removed \ninvalidvulnerabilities invalid vulnerabilities where the affected repository could not be cloned or there was not at least one fix commit in the vulnerability statement that could be found after cloning the entire repository\footnote{This is due, for example, to commits in our training dataset that belonged to branches that do not exist any longer, making the commit unreachable (and subject to Git's garbage collection).}.
-This eventually led to a data set including \nvulnerabilitiesindata unique vulnerabilities.
+From the initial set of \nvulnerabilitiesbeforefiltering vulnerabilities, we removed \ninvalidvulnerabilities vulnerabilities for which the affected repository could not be cloned or none of the fix commits mentioned in the vulnerability statement could be obtained after cloning the entire repository\footnote{This is due, for example, to commits in our training dataset that belonged to branches that do not exist any longer, making the commit unreachable (and subject to Git's garbage collection).}.
+This eventually led to a dataset including \nvulnerabilitiesindata unique vulnerabilities.

 There are two common procedures to automatically find fixes for vulnerabilities: through following references in the NVD, or through finding a vulnerability ID in the commit message~\cite{jimenez_enabling_2018}.
-There are \nknownfixcommitsindatastart fix commits known for the \nvulnerabilitiesindata vulnerabilities in the data set.
+There are \nknownfixcommitsindatastart fix commits known for the \nvulnerabilitiesindata vulnerabilities in the dataset.
 We added an additional \nunknownfixesfoundID commits as the commit messages contained the vulnerability ID of one of the vulnerabilities in the data, and another \nunknownfixesfoundNVD commits as the NVD referred directly to these commits.
 Using this technique, we grew our data set to \nvulnerabilitiesindata vulnerabilities with \nknownfixcommitsindata fix commits.

 Since a large number of commits need typically to be compared, we create a data base to store the commit meta-data and content; the commit timestamp, the commit message, the changed files, and the git diff content.
 The git diff shows what changes have been made in the commit, and compares the two states of the files that have been changed.
 The information about the two files which are compared was already captured in the 'changed files' variable thus is not needed.
 Therefore, a line was only kept if it did not start with \texttt{'diff --git'}, \texttt{'index '}, \texttt{'+++ '}, \texttt{'--- '} or \texttt{'@@ '}, whereby noise was reduced.